 - Recording all video training to ensure the information is disseminated amongst the team

-- Tenny, Lydia and Marianna stepping back in to help bolster the team so there are more hands-on-deck with Tenny leading the data-mining and Lydia leading the project management
+- Tenny, Lydia, and Marianna stepping back in to help bolster the team so there are more hands on deck with Tenny leading the data mining and Lydia leading the project management

-Prishani handed in her resignation and she’ll stick around till the 1st May – irrespective of whether she stays or goes there’s some opportunity here to mend issues.
+Prishani handed in her resignation and she’ll stick around till the 1st of May – irrespective of whether she stays or goes there’s some opportunity here to mend issues.